Can You Spray Paint Metal? (How-To)

 Sand The Metal

-Start sanding the metal with medium-grit sandpaper (150-grit).
-Ensure to sand all corners and nooks of the surface.
-For hard-to-reach spots, you can fold a sanding sheet to get to the tight spots.
+Ensure to sand the corners and nooks of the surface, too.
+For hard-to-reach spots, use a folding sanding sheet.

-After sanding, clean and wipe the surface thoroughly.
+Clean and wipe the surface thoroughly after sanding.

 Prime The Metal